17 Dogs That Look Like Wolves to Add to Your Pack

 Canadian Eskimo dog

 If you come across a Canadian Eskimo dog, consider yourself lucky.
-This is one of the rarest dog breeds, with less than 300 of them left in the world today.
+This is one of the rarest dog breeds, with fewer than 300 of them left in the world today.
 “Between 1950 and 1970, the Royal Canadian Mounted Police slaughtered an estimated 1,200 to 20,000 dogs,” says Dr. McCarthy.
 They were considered disease-ridden public health risks.
-But in 2019, the Canadian government made a broad apology for its actions.
+But in 2024 and 2019, the Canadian government made a broad apology for its actions and offered $45 million in compensation.
 Today, there’s a concerted effort by the Canadian Kennel Club and breeders to bring back the Canadian Eskimo dog.

 close up portrait of Shikoku dog